 NHS and other health and social care related organisations may use this Framework to buy:

 - Electronic journals and books

 - Bibliographic and full text databases

 - Aggregated Evidence Resource Summaries

-Why use the Framework? – Save time and effort, get value for money and make informed purchasing decisions.
+Why use the Framework? – Save time and effort.
+Get value for money.
+Make informed purchasing decisions.

 Partnership working between HEE and NICE